Nenuphar12/MySportMap/ROADMAP.md

 - substitution: change the custom function to decode polylines to GoogleMap function to do so [planned]
 - clean: clean GM and FM versions to something clearer [planned]
 - improvement: improve logs [planned]
+- location: remember last position and use it as initial position [planned]
+- polylines/FM: simplify polylines when zooming out (?) [planned]
+- logging: improve and systemize logging [planned]
+- errors: improve errors management ! [planned]

 ## Bugs